nodelib/nodelib/README.md

 * [`fs.scandir`](./packages/fs/fs.scandir) — List files and directories inside the specified directory.
 * [`fs.stat`](./packages/fs/fs.stat) — Get the status of a file with some features.
 * [`fs.walk`](./packages/fs/fs.walk) — A library for efficiently walking a directory recursively.

+## Want to report a bug or request a feature?

+Please read through our [CONTRIBUTING.md](.github/CONTRIBUTING.md).

+## Want to contribute to NodeLib?

+Check out our [CONTRIBUTING.md](.github/CONTRIBUTING.md) to get started with setting up the repo.